 If you love salsa, but don’t have all the ingredients needed to make it from all fresh, you will love this recipe!
 It tastes great, has a lot less prep time, and comes together in a snap!
-Here’s how to make and can the easiest salsa ever!
+Here’s a recipe for making this delicious condiment and instructions on how to can salsa!

 Part of the goodness of having a tomato harvest is that you can make so many different products out of them.
 With your ripe tomatoes, you may try your hand at canning them whole, making tomato sauce, pizza sauce, or as in we will learn in this post, canning salsa.
-You can even make salsa with green tomatoes, but for today, we will be canning the following crazy easy salsa recipe.
+You can even make it with green tomatoes, but for today, we will be canning the recipe below.

 All of the recipes I use are scientifically tested by National Center for Home Food Preservation, an extension office, included in the canning ingredient package, or taken from a reputable source like the Ball Blue Book.
 I strive to share only approved recipes for your safety.